What's in a name?

 “Maybe Executive Communications Leader?
 Senior Exec Comms XXX?
 I want to position the role appropriately.”

-That said, I always prefer the title "speechwriter."
+For me personally: I always prefer the title "speechwriter."
 It's cool.
 And it's to the point.